TadasBaltrusaitis/CLM-framework/Readme_gaze.txt

 --------------------------- Matlab example ---------------------------------

-An example of how to use the code to extract facial action units and other features can be found in: matlab_runners/Demos/feature_extraction_demo_vid.m and matlab_runners/Demos/feature_extraction_demo_img_seq.m
+An example of how to use the code to extract gaze can be found in: matlab_runners/Demos/gaze_extraction_demo_vid.m

-The output AUs will be found in a specified CSV file (see command line arguments) that contains the AU predictions for intensity (e.g. AU01_r) and occurence (e.g. AU04_c).
+The output gaze vectors (for each eye) will be found in a specified CSV file (see command line arguments).

--------- Command line parameters for Action Unit and other feature extraction (FeatureExtraction) --------------------------
+-------- Command line parameters for FeatureExtraction executable --------------------------

 Parameters for input (if nothing is specified attempts to read from a webcam with default values and no output)